• Home

 Can I use fresh raspberries instead of frozen?

 I would only use frozen.
-They are much more wet as they defrost and have higher water content, which helps our frosting.
+They are much more wet as they defrost and have higher water content, which helps make our frosting that gorgeous pink.

 Did you try this recipe?
 Please leave me a ⭐ review below!